 Work the Triceps

 The Triceps are crucially important in building a max bench as they are the primary movers near the “lockout” position.
 Practicing bench press lockouts are a good way to overload the triceps, strengthening them in this part of the range of motion.
 Also adding in close grip bench presses for heavy sets of 6-8 is a good idea for assistance work.

 Add Dynamic Effort Work to the Mix

-Use 55-65% of your 1RM for 7-8 sets of 2-3 reps.
+- Use 55-65% of your 1RM for 7-8 sets of 2-3 reps.

-Keep rest breaks in the 45-60 seconds range.
+- Keep rest breaks in the 45-60 seconds range.

 While other assistance work can be done with other bench press variations (dumbbells, machines, incline, etc), DE work should always be done with your standard Barbell bench press.

 Don’t Neglect Your Upper Back